dret/webconcepts/specs/ISO/IEC/index.md

 ---
 layout:      page
 title:       "ISO International Electrotechnical Commission Series"
+description: "List of specifications in the International Electrotechnical Commission (IEC) series by the International Organization for Standardization (ISO)"
 ---

 There are currently 2 listed specifications in the [International Organization for Standardization (ISO)](..)'s International Electrotechnical Commission (IEC) series.